 What the FDA Does Regulate

-The FDA's authority over a research-grade bacteriostatic water product attaches in several specific ways:
+RUO doesn't mean the FDA looks away.
+Its authority over a research-grade vial attaches in several specific ways:

-This is the source of most confusion.
-A research-grade bacteriostatic water vial is legally manufactured and lawfully distributed without being "FDA approved" in the NDA sense, because it is not sold as a drug.
+That gap is where most of the confusion lives.
+A research-grade bacteriostatic water vial gets legally manufactured and lawfully distributed without ever being "FDA approved" in the NDA sense — for the simple reason that it isn't sold as a drug.

 The Role of USP

-The United States Pharmacopeia maintains the official monograph for Bacteriostatic Water for Injection.
-The monograph specifies:
+The United States Pharmacopeia keeps the official monograph for Bacteriostatic Water for Injection.
+It spells out:

-A research-grade supplier may legitimately reference compliance with the USP monograph specifications even when the finished product is RUO-labeled.
-The chemistry must still satisfy the monograph; the use claim is what shifts.
+A research-grade supplier can legitimately cite compliance with these monograph specifications even when the finished vial carries RUO labeling.
+The chemistry still has to hit the monograph.
+Only the use claim changes.

 For an unpacking of what a typical Certificate of Analysis covers, see our CoA explainer.